 CHPW Will Ensure Access to Care

 Providers seeking mental health treatment for their CHPW patients are no longer burdened with making multiple calls.
-CHPW has a new Customer Service process to take on the responsibility of ensuring access to an appropriate mental health providers for members.
+CHPW has a new Customer Service process to take on the responsibility of ensuring access to appropriate mental health providers for members.
 Simply, instruct members to call customer service if they need help finding a mental health provider.
-Care management staff that will identify available providers in the area and secire an appointment for your patient.
+Care management staff that will identify available providers in the area and secure an appointment for your patient.

 The new CHPW process is designed to reduce challenges faced by members who are searching for mental health provider.
 Since primary care providers often help patients access specialty services, including behavioral health, we want to let providers know about the new process for members to call Community Health Plan of Washington customer service.

-Multichronic Care Management (MCCM)
+Multi Chronic Care Management (MCCM)

 MCCM is available for high‐risk members with multiple chronic conditions exacerbated by behavioral comorbidities and psychosocial challenges.
 MCCM focuses on addressing physical, psychological, and social drivers of maladaptive behavior.
 This helps members increase motivation, adhere to treatment, and achieve their personal health goals.
-Contact the Care Management team for more information or to refer a member.
+Contact the Care Management team for more information or to refer to a member.